RayBB/openlibrary-docs/Developer's-Guide-to-Data-Importing.md

 4. Follow the [Bots Getting Started instructions](https://github.com/internetarchive/openlibrary/wiki/Writing-Bots#getting-started-rules) before running your bot.

 ## Historical Reference

+Watch [this video by @hornc](https://archive.org/details/openlibrary-tour-2020/openlibrary-book-imports-2018.ogv) about the foundations of our import pipeline.

 Here's a list of sourced we've historically imported.
 Many of the data sets themselves are archived within the `https://archive.org/details/ol_data` collection.
 - https://openlibrary.org/dev/docs/data - a list of major sources we've imported
 - https://openlibrary.org/about/help